 WA State Regulations

-REAL Hope Act (WA DREAM Act) – This state law expanded eligibility for the Washington State Need Grant and to low-income, non-citizen students who meet the program’s eligibility requirements and satisfy the residency criteria below:
+REAL Hope Act (WA DREAM Act) – This state law expanded eligibility for the Washington College Grant and to low-income, non-citizen students who meet the program’s eligibility requirements and satisfy the residency criteria below:

 - Have graduated from a Washington high school or obtained a GED® (or will do so before beginning college).

 - Have lived in Washington for three years prior to, and continuously since, earning the high school diploma or equivalent.